Every home has a wildfire risk: Here’s how to check yours - NewsBreak

 A new report suggests that the wildfire risk on the West Coast is growing for some communities.

-“People are buying, selling and renting homes and deciding where to live without understanding what risk really is,” said Dr. Ed Kearns with First Street Foundation.Fairhope mother helps desperate families during baby formula shortage
+“People are buying, selling and renting homes and deciding where to live without understanding what risk really is,” said Dr. Ed Kearns with First Street Foundation.How to donate breast milk during the baby formula shortage

 The model shows the potential wildfire risk over the next 30 years ranging from minimal to extreme: